betsalel-williamson/ece-1160-lab-3-real-time-scheduling-over-linux/test/lib/googletest-master/googlemock/docs/v1_5/CookBook.md

 ## Ignoring Uninteresting Calls ##

-If you are not interested in how a mock strategy is called, just don't say anything about it.
-In this case, if the strategy is ever called, Google Mock will perform its default action to allow the test program to continue.
+If you are not interested in how a mock schedulingStrategy is called, just don't say anything about it.
+In this case, if the schedulingStrategy is ever called, Google Mock will perform its default action to allow the test program to continue.
 If you are not happy with the default action taken by Google Mock, you can override it using `DefaultValue<T>::Set()` (described later in this document) or `ON_CALL()`.

-Please note that once you expressed interest in a particular mock strategy (via `EXPECT_CALL()`), all invocations to it must match some expectation.
+Please note that once you expressed interest in a particular mock schedulingStrategy (via `EXPECT_CALL()`), all invocations to it must match some expectation.
 If this function is called but the arguments don't match any `EXPECT_CALL()` statement, it will be an error.

 ## Disallowing Unexpected Calls ##

-If a mock strategy shouldn't be called at all, explicitly say so:
+If a mock schedulingStrategy shouldn't be called at all, explicitly say so:

 ```
 using ::testing::_;